 Striking off of companies that failed to file ARs

-In 2016, the Companies (Amendment) Act 2014 were implemented to give ACRA the power to strike off a company if there is reasonable cause to believe that a company is not carrying on business or is not in operation.
-For example, the failure to file with ACRA the ARs for consecutive years.
+The Registrar is empowered to strike off a company if there is reasonable cause to believe that a company is not carrying on business or is not in operation.
+For example, failure to file with ACRA the ARs for a few consecutive years.

 Debarment Order

-In 2016, a debarment regime was introduced to empower the Registrar to debar any director or company secretary who is in default of a relevant requirement in the Companies Act, including failure to lodge any documents, for a continuous period of 3 months or more.
-A debarred person cannot take on any new appointment as a director or company secretary of other companies
+The Registrar is also empowered to debar any director or company secretary for non-compliance with their statutory duties under the Companies Act (CA), including failure to lodge any documents, for a continuous period of 3 months or more.
+A debarred person will not be allowed to take on any new appointments as a director or company secretary of other companies.

 Companies are statutorily required to hold an AGM (unless the company has dispensed with or is exempted from holding AGM) and lodge an AR within the stipulated timeframes.